nrasadi/nrasadi/README.md

   *  Smart Health
   *  Signal Processing

-#### I have participated in several projects during my studies, which have provided me with experience in these areas.
-#### Currently, I am working as a research assistant at the [EASY lab](http://easy.ce.sharif.ir/), under supervision of professor [Maziar Goudarzi](http://sharif.edu/~goudarzi/), where I collaborate on different projects related to my areas of expertise.
+#### Currently, I am a research assistant at [EASY lab](http://easy.ce.sharif.ir/), under the supervision of Professor [Maziar Goudarzi](http://sharif.edu/~goudarzi/), where I collaborate on different projects related to my areas of expertise.

 #### Besides being a computer engineer/scientist, I have other hobbies too, such as: